tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 Endpoints are arbitrary transport-specific addresses, but if they are networked they must use IP addresses and thus rely on IP as a fundamental packet routing protocol.
 This enables policies for address discovery, advertisement, and exchange - for example, a private `192.168.0.0/24` IP address should only be advertised to peers on that IP network, while the public address `8.8.8.8` may be advertised to all peers.
 Similarly, any port numbers if given must represent TCP and/or UDP port numbers, in order to use [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) to autoconfigure e.g. NAT gateways.
 Note that a concrete design for detection and advertisement of externally-reachable addresses (including via NAT gateways) is out of scope for this ADR, and may be covered in a separate ADR.

 Non-networked endpoints (without an IP address) are considered local, and will only be advertised to other peers connecting via the same protocol.
-For example, an in-memory transport might use `Endpoint{Protocol: "memory", Path: "foo"}` as an address for the node "foo", and this should only be advertised to other nodes using `Protocol: "memory"`.
+For example, an in-memory transport used for testing might have `Endpoint{Protocol: "memory", Path: "foo"}` as an address for the node "foo", and this should only be advertised to other nodes using `Protocol: "memory"`.

 #### Connections and Streams

 A connection represents an established transport connection between two endpoints (and thus two nodes), which can be used to exchange bytes via logically distinct IO streams.
 Connections are set up either via `Transport.Dial()` (outbound) or `Transport.Accept()` (inbound).
-The caller is responsible for verifying the remote peer's public key as returned by the connection.
+The caller is responsible for verifying the remote peer's public key as returned by the connection, following the current MConn protocol behavior for now.

 Data is exchanged over IO streams created with `Connection.Stream()` using an arbitrary `StreamID`.
 These implement the standard Go `io.Reader` and `io.Writer` interfaces to read and write bytes.
 Transports are free to choose how to implement such streams, e.g. by taking advantage of native stream support in the underlying protocol or through multiplexing.